mikessh/vdjtools/doc/util.rst

 Convert
 ^^^^^^^

 Converts datasets from an arbitrary supported format to :ref:`vdjtools_format`.
+You can also re-normalize your data - collapse clonotypes by
+V, D, J and CDR3 nucleotide sequence and re-compute clonotype frequencies - by using ``-S VDJtoolsRenorm`` option.
+This is useful if you want to groom manually converted data, or somewhy your clonotype frequencies do not sum to 1.

 Command line usage
 ~~~~~~~~~~~~~~~~~~